 Interaction with corporation tax

 Payments of the apprenticeship Levy are deductible for corporation tax.

 The levy may also apply in specific sectors, such as franchises, off-payroll working in the public sector, short-lived companies, managed service companies, employment or recruitment agencies, joint ventures and schools.

 Where does the money go once it has been collected?

 Once HMRC have collected the money it will be made accessible to employers through their own Digital Apprenticeship Service (“DAS”) account.
 The DAS account will be the platform from which employers can access training providers and find candidates for their programmes.

 Once fully registered, employers will be able to view how much can be drawn down for each apprentice in the form of a voucher.

-Registration for the DAS account opened in January 2017 and the levy-paying employers will be able to use the system from April 2017.
+Registration for the DAS account opened in January 2017 and the levy-paying employers have been able to use the system from April 2017.